rubymonsters/testing-for-beginners/source/05-rspec/03-format.md

 4 examples, 0 failures
 ```

-That's pretty awesome, isn't it.
+That's pretty awesome, isn't it?

 Our test output reads like documentation, and tells exactly what behaviour we
 expect.